Enriched Reedy categories: The Reedy category

 \section{The Reedy category $\A_P$}

 Let $\noco$ be the category of noncommutative sets, as in \cite{PiRi}.
 The objects in $\noco$ are finite sets $\mathbf{n}=\{0,1,\ldots,n\}$ and the morphisms are maps of finite sets together with a linear ordering of each inverse image of an element.
-Now let $\A \subset \noco$ be a subcategory of the category of noncommutative sets which is also a Reedy category, and let $P$ be an operad, by which we mean non-$\Sigma$ operad, in $\C$ with $P(0)=P(1)=I$.
+Now let $\A$ be a Reedy category over $\noco$, i.e., $\A$ comes with a functor $U : \A \sar \noco$.
+Also let $P$ be an operad, by which we mean non-$\Sigma$ operad, in $\C$ with $P(0)=P(1)=I$ and each $P(n)$ cofibrant.

 As in \cite[Definition 3.1]{An_cyclic}, we define a new category $\A_P$ enriched over $\C$ as follows.
 The objects are the same as in $\A$, but the $Hom$ objects are given by